+The scene graph must be able to hold any number of meshes and may not put any restrictions on the maximum depth of the scene graph.
 Your demo must show a hierarchy of objects.
-The scene graph must be able to hold any number of meshes, and may not put any restrictions on the maximum depth of the scene graph.
+It must use a scene graph depth of at least three (e.g.: earth orbits sun, moon orbits earth).